compsysmed/academic-kickstart/content/softress/BiCoN/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["BiCoN", "Python","systems medicine", "networks", "biclustering", "Software"]
+tags = ["BiCoN", "Python","systems medicine", "networks", "clustering", "Software"]

 # Project summary to display on homepage.
 summary = "BiCoN is a powerful new systems medicine tool to stratify patients while elucidating the responsible disease mechanisms.
 BiCoN is a network-constrained biclustering approach which restricts biclusters to functionally related genes connected in molecular interaction networks and maximizes the expression difference between two subgroups of patients.
 A package for network-constrained biclustering of patients and multi-omics data can also be used.
 Download and installation instructions can be found [here](https://pypi.org/project/bicon/)."